mqvallieres/mqvlab_website/content/_index.en.md

 immune cell development and function.**

 ### News
-01/2024 Emma and Nassima join the lab for their grad studies
+04/2024 Mathieu QV is awarded a FRQS J1 career scholarship 01/2024 Virginie is awarded a prestigious NSERC Undergraduate Student Research Award 01/2024 Emma and Nassima join the lab for their grad studies
-01/2024 Virginie and Mathieu join the lab for a 4-month COOP internship
+01/2024 Virginie and Mathieu DB join the lab for a 4-month COOP internship
 11/2023 MAJIQlopedia is published in *Nucleic Acids Research*
 11/2023 The lab is awarded the Early Career Researchers Award in Genomics – Human Health by Génome Québec